Your Tasks

 pintos --

-If everything works, you should see Pintos booting in the QEMU emulator, and print Boot complete. near the end.
+If everything works, you should see Pintos booting in the [QEMU emulator](http://www.qemu.org), and print `Boot complete.` near the end.

 While by default we run Pintos in QEMU, Pintos can also run in the [Bochs](http://bochs.sourceforge.net) and VMWare Player emulator.
 Bochs will be useful for the [Lab1: Threads](/pintos/project-description/lab1-threads.md).
 To run Pintos with Bochs, execute